Cincinnati Chili Recipe (Instant Pot) - a taste of the queen city from your pressure cooker in about an hour.

 - Hot sauce (I use Frank's red hot, but it's milder than what they serve at Skyline.)

-- Sauté the aromatics: Heat the vegetable oil in the pressure cooker over medium-high heat until shimmering, then add the onions, garlic, and 1 teaspoon kosher salt to the pressure cooker.
-Sauté the onions and garlic until softened, about 5 minutes.
+- Sauté the aromatics: Heat the vegetable oil until shimmering in an Instant Pot set to Sauté mode - High.
+(Use medium-high heat for a stovetop PC.)
+Add the onions, garlic, and ½ teaspoon salt to the pressure cooker.
+Sauté until the the onions and garlic soften, about 5 minutes.

-- Toast the spices and cook the beef: Make a hole in the center of the onion/garlic mix and add the chili powder, cumin, coriander, cocoa powder, allspice, cinnamon, cloves, and bay leaf.
+- Toast the spices and cook the beef: Make a hole in the center of the onions and add the chili powder, cumin, coriander, cocoa powder, allspice, cinnamon, and cloves.
 Let sit for 30 seconds to toast the spices, then stir them into the onions.
-Add the ground beef and cook, stirring and breaking up any clumps, until the beef just loses its pink color.
+Add the ground beef and cook until the beef just loses its pink color, stirring and breaking up the beef, and scraping the bottom of the pot to make sure none of the spices are sticking.

-- Serve the chili: Put a layer of spaghetti on the plate, top with a generous layer of chili, sprinkle on the minced onions, then heap on the cheese.
-Pass the oyster crackers to sop up the thin sauce, and hot sauce for anyone who wants to add some heat.
+- Season and Serve: Unlock the lid and fish out the bay leaf.
+Stir in the cider vinegar, brown sugar, 1 teaspoon fine sea salt and fresh ground black pepper.
+To serve, put a layer of spaghetti on a plate, top with a generous layer of chili, sprinkle on the minced onions, then heap on the cheese.
+Pass the oyster crackers and hot sauce at the table.
+Enjoy!

 - Prep Time: 8 hours